 The consultation should be formal.
 The persons being consulted should be written to, requesting their views on the proposed placement.
 It is important that those who are consulted should reply in writing; their written replies should be placed on the child's case record.

 If appropriate a letter should also be sent to the child, as part of the consultation process with the child.

 Minutes of the Looked After Review which recommended the child's placement can be taken as a written record of the consultation with those in attendance.

-The suitability of the proposed placement should be assessed through:
+The suitability of the proposed placement should be assessed in accordance with all the requirements of Schedule 3, Care Planning, Placement & Case Review Regulations, 2010 through: